AustinLBuchanan/ColumnGenerationColoring/README.md

 # ColumnGenerationColoring
 Implementation of column generation for graph coloring.
 The code is a messy/bad version of the Mehrotra-Trick approach.
+Done just as a coding exercise.